 As the skills shortage and technological disruption continues to impact the hiring of professionals in Singapore, hiring managers will need to place more emphasis on remuneration.

-Here are a number of salary trends that will impact finance and accounting candidates this year, and why organisations need to prepare a robust hiring and retention budget in 2019.
+Here are a number of salary trends that will impact finance and accounting candidates this year, and why organisations need to prepare a robust hiring and retention budget.

 Top certifications means top salaries